 Additional rapid transit could include parallel transitways on new and extended 400-series highways, including highways 427 and 407 and the proposed Highway 413 (GTA West Corridor).
-The proposed transitway on Highway 407 would be another option to link York Region to the Toronto Pearson International Airport.
-Metrolinx has also identified 37 kilometres of future planned rapid transit along Steeles Avenue.
+The recommended transitway on Highway 407 would be another option to link York Region to the Toronto Pearson International Airport.
+The Metrolinx Regional Transportation Plan has also identified 37 kilometres of future planned rapid and/or priority transit along Steeles Avenue.

 Via Rail, in partnership with Transport Canada, is also exploring a new possible high-frequency rail corridor that would run between the cities of Toronto and Ottawa in Ontario.
-The project may use the existing Canadian Pacific Railway line through Peterborough known as the Havelock corridor.
+The project may use the existing Canadian Pacific Railway line through Peterborough known as the Hayelock corridor.

-The Region is also working with the provincial government to explore a potential rapid transit loop to bypass Toronto's downtown core.
+The Region is working with the provincial government to explore new projects identified in the Greater Golden Horseshoe Transportation Plan, including a potential rapid transit loop to bypass Toronto's downtown core.

 The Ministry of Transportation plan for the Greater Golden Horseshoe and future updates to Metrolinx's Regional Transportation Plan will provide more details.

-The proposed number of commuter parking lots to support YRT and / or GO Transit services has been reduced since 2016.
+The recommended number of commuter parking lots to support YRT and / or GO Transit services has been reduced since 2016.
 This was based on focusing on parking lots that would directly enable a connection from a private vehicle to transit at a significant YRT or GO Transit bus stop, terminal or station.

-The proposed rapid transit network was refined through discussions with internal partners, York Region Rapid Transit Corporation and consultation with the public.
+The recommended rapid transit network was refined through discussions with internal partners, York Region Rapid Transit Corporation and consultation with the public.